Vagraw11/starter-academic/content/home/experience.md

     date_end: '2023-06-05'
     description: |2-

-        * Led a project on biophysical cell reprogramming to understand the role of chromatin conformation in stem cell differentiation.
+        * Led a project on biophysical cell engineering to understand the role of 3D genome conformation in stem cell differentiation, reprogramming, and transdifferentiation.

   - title: Undergraduate Research Assistant
     company: Medical Imaging Research Center at Illinois Institute of Technnology